 Cost of business insurance in New York

-At Thimble, we don’t currently offer insurance in the state of New York.
-With other providers, the cost of your business insurance likely depends on a variety of factors.
+At Thimble, the cost of your business insurance likely depends on a variety of factors.
 The amount of risk involved in your business, the industry you’re in, and the amount of business you do all play a part in determining your policy premium.

 Another important factor is your location.
 New York City might have higher premiums than smaller cities or towns in Western New York.